-Public speaking doesn’t come easily to everyone, not everyone will (or should!) become an expert, but for many of us, it’s an essential skill to get comfortable with.
+Public speaking doesn’t come easily to everyone, but for most of us, it’s an essential skill to get comfortable with.
 FoL’s Speaker Showcase offers participants an opportunity to hone their public speaking skills, make new connections and build profile, all in a mutually supportive environment.

 Attendees prepare a three-minute, three-slide talk which they then present to an audience of peers and experts, who provide targeted, constructive feedback.
 Session mentor Bevan Jones, of Jones Climate and Sustainability Consulting, has 13 years’ experience working across public and private sectors, frequently delivering complex content to audiences ranging from students to climate professionals to corporate finance directors.
 While he doesn’t describe himself as a ‘natural’, public speaking is an important skill he’s developed, which enables him to “get out there and get the message across.”

 Bevan kicked off the session by sharing his three top tips for presenters of all levels:

-Plan > Practice > Visualise
+1. Plan > Practice > Visualise

-Whether you have three weeks or three minutes to prepare, make sure you know what you’re saying, in how much time, and with what AV
+- Whether you have three weeks or three minutes to prepare, make sure you know what you’re saying, in how much time, and with what AV.

-Run it through: in the mirror, in an empty room, to your partner, colleagues, friends, children or pets!
+- Run it through: in the mirror, in an empty room, to your partner, colleagues, friends, children or pets!

-Think about who the audience will be.
+- Think about who the audience will be.
 What will the space look like?
 Close your eyes, think about it, run it through – the aim is to feel like you’ve already done it!

 Speaker Showcases are always lively and November’s cohort pushed the bar.
 Participants delivered an eclectic mix of talks, but all blended personal interests with professional concern.
-Kazadi Mwamba, Business Growth and Investment Officer at LB Waltham Forest, spoke about the role of patience in attaining goals; Cordelia Osewa-Ediae, Senior Consultant at Green Park, brought out the human side of her experiences working to forward the diversity agenda (see below); and Michelle Seale, Head of CSR at Axis Europe Plc, reflected on unhelpful stereotypes and routes into the sector, urging delegates share experiences and ‘pass it on’.
+Kazadi Mwamba, Business Growth and Investment Officer at LB Waltham Forest, spoke about the role of patience in attaining goals; Cordelia Osewa-Ediae, Senior Consultant at Green Park, brought out the human side of her experiences in working to advance the diversity agenda (see below); and Michelle Seale, Head of CSR at Axis Europe Plc, reflected on unhelpful stereotypes and routes into the sector, urging delegates share experiences and ‘pass it on’.

 In addition to passionate talks, there were practical tips aplenty.
 FoL’s own Aydin Crouch brought to life a potentially dull subject with humour and highly visual slides.
 Asked about his snappy layout he told delegates – “it’s the latest PowerPoint update, it suggests visual approaches – does the work for you!”